plone/plone.intelligenttext/plone/intelligenttext/README.txt

     >>> convertWebIntelligentPlainTextToHtml(orig)
     'The French use &eacute; &agrave; &ocirc; &ugrave; &agrave; and &ccedil;.'

-Links with ampersands in them should be handles correctly.
+Links with ampersands in them should be handled correctly.

     >>> orig = "http://sourceforge.net/forum/forum.php?thread_id=1719815&amp;forum_id=47987"
     >>> convertWebIntelligentPlainTextToHtml(orig)